shkuznetsov/gulp-minify-inline/README.md

 Right now the following options are supported:

-* `js` contains parameters to pass to `UglifyJS2.minify()` (for documetation refer to [the project homepage](https://github.com/mishoo/UglifyJS2)).
-Set it to `false` to disable JS uglification globally. *Please note that the plugin defaults `js.output.inline_script` to `true` in order to combat XSS (contributed by @TimothyGu).
+* `js` contains parameters to pass to `terser.minify()` (for documetation refer to [the project homepage](https://github.com/fabiosantoscode/terser)).
+Set it to `false` to disable JS minification globally. *Please note that the plugin defaults `js.output.inline_script` to `true` in order to combat XSS (contributed by @TimothyGu).
 This is quite useful in general but you might want to re-set it to `false` explicitly in (an extremely rare) case it breaks things for you*.
-* `jsSelector` passed to cheerio as a selector for script tags.
-This allows you to avoid uglification of certain script tags (e.g. ones containing templates or other non-JS payload).
+* `jsSelector` is passed to cheerio as a selector for script tags.
+This allows you to avoid minification of certain script tags (e.g. ones containing templates or other non-JS payload).
 Default: `'script'`.
 * `css` contains parameters to pass to clean-css (for documetation refer to [the project homepage](https://github.com/jakubpawlowicz/clean-css)).
 Set it to `false` to disable CSS minification globally.
-* `cssSelector` passed to cheerio as a selector for style tags.
+* `cssSelector` is passed to cheerio as a selector for style tags.
 This allows you to avoid minification of certain style tags.
 Default: `'style'`.

 ## LICENSE